 The sum of doings (karma) matters; it goes into how one's future becomes (as a factor for determining the present life and possible lives ahead too).
 There are many teachings under that "umbrella" overview.

 1. There are other teachings . . .

 "Whatever one thinks at the time of death, accordingly one becomes that . . ."
 (Lahiri statement in the Garland of Letters, No 68).

-The Lahiri saying is rooted in an old, Hindu teaching.
-Some tone down the teaching to "The Vedic scriptures say that a man will be born in his next birth as that thing about which he was thinking most at the time of his death," but such teachings are not the only ones in the matter.
+The Lahiri saying is rooted in one old teaching.
+Some tone down that teaching to "The Vedic scriptures say that a man will be born in his next birth as that thing about which he was thinking most at the time of his death," but such teachings are not the only ones in the matter.
 It may be wise to consider that what you are counts a whole lot too, and the weight of your total karma, sanchit karma, for example.
 [Karma teachings summed up] [Cf. Near-Death Experiences]

 The deer and last thoughts